dragonflyoss/d7y.io/docs/contribute/development-guide/plugin.md

 no out of tree plugin found
 ```

-The `source plugin: dfs, location: in-tree` is the newly plugin we added.
+The `source plugin: dfs, location: in-tree` is the new plugin we added.

 ## Out-of-tree Plugin {#out-of-tree-plugin}